Pagadian: Growth as a city (late 1980s–present)

-In the 1980s, mayor Benjamin Arao initiated a layout for the city's future expansion by proposing a North Diversion Road of which a part would connect to F.S.
+In the 1980s, Mayor Benjamin Arao initiated a layout for the city's future expansion by proposing a North Diversion Road, of which a part would connect to F.S.
 Pajares Avenue, one of the city's two major roads via a Rotunda that overlooks the greater Illana Bay and the Moro Gulf beyond.

 Designation as regional center for Region IX

 In October 1990 President Corazon Aquino issued Executive Order 429 that designated Pagadian as the Regional Center for Region - IX (Zamboanga Peninsula).
-But it was not until November 12, 2004 that Pagadian officially became the Regional Center due in part to the opposition of Zamboanga City, the former regional center, which delayed the process of the transfer.
+It was not until November 12, 2004, that Pagadian officially became the Regional Center due in part to the opposition of Zamboanga City, the former regional center, which delayed the process of the transfer.

 Highly urbanized city

 Proclamation No. 1247 was signed by President Rodrigo Duterte on December 8, 2021, which sought to convert Pagadian into a highly urbanized city.
+However, this conversion will only take place after the ratification in a plebiscite.